-In recent years OT Security has changed with the emergence of OT being connected to IT – also known as the OT/IT convergence.
+In recent years, OT security has changed with the emergence of the connection between OT and IT, also known as the OT/IT convergence.

-In this article we briefly set out 5 tips to improve your OT security.
+In this article, we briefly set out five tips to improve your OT security.

 1) Asset Inventory

 You can’t protect what you don’t know you have.

 Keeping a complete and updated asset inventory will allow you to protect your assets.

 This tip is the most important and basic at the same time.
 The asset inventory is the baseline in your OT security management.

 Previously, OT and IT departments had little overlap, but this is not the case today.

 So, it is important to bridge the organisational gaps between OT and IT.
 For example, which employee within OT is responsible for coordinating with IT security?

 It is necessary to define organisational responsibilities in the areas where departments have overlapping roles.